How Much Does a Check-up & Clean Cost?

 If you are not a health fund member or you don’t have dental extras, we offer a $153 check-up and clean.
 So, whether you are a new or existing patient our check-up and clean price will remain $153, always.

 What does a check-up & clean include?

-A check-up and clean includes a check-up, clean, x-rays (if required), scale, polish and fluoride.
+A check-up and clean includes a check-up, scale, polish, fluoride and x-rays.

 One of the most important components of your 6-monthly visit to the dentist is the check-up.
 Here, the dentist can detect oral concerns and diseases early before they become a problem.
 As well, they can show you areas of your oral hygiene routine that may need improvement.
 This way, you can focus on cleaning these areas and thereby reduce your risk of developing problems such as gum disease and decay.

 To check for decay between teeth and to view the positioning of teeth, x-rays will need to be taken at least every 2 years.

 Is the process of removing plaque, tartar and other debris from the teeth.
 Tartar cannot be removed by brushing alone and requires specialised tools to remove the substance.